-(ii) Commencement Date: First date on or after Management Effective Date on which (1) EES has had _________ days to review Company’s historical hourly scheduling information and (2) EES has completed all necessary checking of data and interfaces.
+(ii) Commencement Date: First date on or after Management Effective Date on which (1) EES has had __14_ days to review Company’s historical hourly scheduling information and (2) EES has completed all necessary checking of data and interfaces.

+Intra-Month and Day Ahead Energy Procurement

+Quantum will inform EES on a monthly basis of their planned index based purchase requirements for the California Electric Market.
+EESO will have the option, but not obligation, to provide Quantum with their desired month ahead or day ahead PX indexed based purchase at a price equal to the day ahead post congestion PX price plus the applicable PX administrative fee.

+Applicable PX administrative fees are:

+Month Ahead (7x24) purchases: PX + $0.20/MWh

+Day Ahead hourly purchases: PX + $0.30/MWh

-D. [Sales of power under all retail and wholesale agreements].
+E. [Sales of power under all retail and wholesale agreements].

 2. Natural Gas Related Services